The House of Care: Re-imagining primary care in Scotland

-In Scotland, as with similar countries, the proportion of the population affected by multi-morbid chronic health conditions continues to increase.
-However, the current primary care model focusses on the management of a single disease condition: this silo-based approach meant that care for patients with multiple co-morbidities and complex biopsychosocial needs was fragmented.
-Patients felt ill-equipped to handle their own needs, because of a combination of factors, including poor health literacy, and a perceived lack of support from medical professionals.
+In Scotland, as with similar countries, the proportion of the population affected by multi-morbidies and chronic health conditions continues to increase.
+However, the current primary care model focuses on the management of a single disease condition.
+A silo-based approach meant that care for patients with multiple co-morbidities and complex biopsychosocial needs was fragmented.
+Patients felt ill-equipped to handle their own needs because of a combination of factors, including poor health literacy, and a perceived lack of support from medical professionals.
 At the same time, this system reduced morale amongst staff and contributed to burn-out.
 This resulted in dissatisfaction for patients and staff alike.

 The latter is the lynchpin of this model.
 Initially, patients receive a full screening at the initial consultation.
 They receive the results of this screening in a readily-understandable format, in advance of the second consultation.
 The second consultation involves the patient developing their care plan in partnership with a healthcare professional (usually a practice nurse.)
 The patients set their own health priorities during this consultation, and also feel able to discuss psychosocial aspects of their lives.
 This gives them a sense of agency.
 In order to facilitate this model, the following infrastructure has been put into place: training for healthcare professionals in long-term support and planning; systematic process of planning; and forming linkages to support services within the community.
 It is based on the principle of co-production, namely, the idea that the patient and healthcare professional alike each bring to the planning meeting their own perspectives, priorities, and expertise.